 “When you’re making a career change it’s important to find a company who is going in the same direction as you”, Gabe says and continues,

 “Synergy SKY has the right technology and the right people, and they know that the Canadian market really needed some focus.
 I feel that I can bring that focus to it.
 It all just came together at the right time”.

 It is the simplicity of the Synergy SKY solution and the vendor-agnostic side of it that thrills Gabriel, as these features were hard to come by during his early years of using video conferencing.

 “It was so frustrating; I was swearing at the ISDN lines failing to connect and the video calls constantly dropping.
 I don’t miss that at all” Gabe laughs.

 It most definitely has; video technology has been a lifesaver for those unable to meet during the trying times of covid-19 and isolation.

 “I have actually managed to get my 93-year-old dad who lives in Manitoba on to video chats, which has been great to keep in touch”, he says.

-While video technology indeed is doing a good job connecting people, what Gabriel misses the most is to be with his 3 grandsons, who he usually spends most of his spare time with.
+While video technology indeed is doing a good job connecting people, what Gabriel misses the most is being with his 3 grandsons, with who he usually spends most of his spare time with.

 “We would play music together, go out for a ride on my motorcycle, and spend lots of time in our pool, all of which we can’t do right now”, Gabe says.